 After the segmentation is complete, they can then analyze the performance of every segment.
 It will also help advertisers in better optimizing their pitch to induce more customers to click on their ads.
 DMPs are significant for DSPs as, without the warehouse, DSPs won’t be able to pull the performance results in an optimum manner.
 It also helps them in bidding, targeting and retargeting.

-Why are the benefits of using a DSP?
+What are the benefits of using a DSP?

 Following are the key advantages of using a demand side platform